 FOX31 Problem Solvers: Serving Those Who Serve is proud to partner with organizations that support veterans, active members of the military, and their families.

 Freedom Service Dogs

-Freedom Service Dogs of America is a Denver-based nonprofit organization that enhances the lives of people with disabilities by transforming shelter dogs into service dogs, and custom training them for individual client needs.
+Freedom Service Dogs of America is a Denver-based nonprofit organization that unleashes the potential of shelter dogs by transforming them into custom-trained, life-changing assistance dogs for people in need.
 Clients include children, veterans and active duty military, and other adults.
 Their disabilities include autism, traumatic brain injury, cerebral palsy, spinal cord Injuries, muscular dystrophy, multiple sclerosis, and post-traumatic stress disorder (PTSD).
-Since being founded in 1987, Freedom Service Dogs has paired more than 350 client-dog teams at no cost to the client.
+Since being founded in 1987, Freedom Service Dogs has paired hundreds of client-dog teams at no cost to the client.

 Colorado Veterans Project